Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 > Example of truth value
 >
 > Let $p$ be the event 'I am healthy today', assigning it a truth value of $1$ means that $p$ happens, and assigning it a truth value of $0$ means that $p$ does not happen.

+Truth values are also called logical values (valores lógicos).

 (Proposiciones lógicas equivalentes)
 **Logically equivalent statements**: two distinct statements with the same events that lead to the same truth values.